Michalkcb/Michalkcb/README.md

 - 🤔 I’m looking for help

-    To start working as Front-end developer.
+    To start carrier as a Front-end developer.

 - 📫 How to reach me